 Iowa's agronomic ecosystem has spawned innovation and industries that seem very far away from its agricultural roots.
 And it's not just corn that generates our agronomic ecosystem.
 Soybeans, beef, pork and egg production all have innovation streams of their own.
 All here in Iowa for you to capitalize on.

 But it doesn't stop there.
 Iowa is home to five major wind manufacturers.
-We are first in jobs nationally in the wind manufacturing sector, second in installed capacity and second in wind generation output.
+We are first in percentage of electricity generated from wind, second in jobs nationally in the wind manufacturing sector and third in installed capacity and wind generation output.

 Our agronomic ecosystem creates industries not just products.